exensio/northwind/README.md

 #Northwind

-Migration of  Northwind database from MS ACCESS to MS SQL Server and Grails Framework
+Migration of  Northwind database from MS ACCESS to MS SQL Server by using Grails Framework

 ##Installation
 * Please add the JDBC driver for MS SQL Server (sqljdbc4.jar